 You can take that as a definition of smart mod any day of the week.

 There are also some great descriptions of old London, a fascination with jazz that’s likely to get you hunting around for a few introductory compilations and a cynicism of the wider world, particularly the world sold to us by the media and the record labels.
-Yes, the X-Factor and variations of it are nothing new.
+Yes, the X-Factor and every other modern-era ‘talent’ show are nothing new.

 But above all, Absolute Beginners is a book that inspires.
-It’s a book about living life on your own terms, not someone else’s – being wiser, looking sharper and staying one step ahead of the crowd.
-Yes, the descriptions of the era and the people are superb, but it’s the underlying message of Absolute Beginners that has made it a must-read for the last 50 years
+It’s a book about living life on your own terms, not someone else’s.
+Being wiser, looking sharper and staying one step ahead of the crowd.
+Yes, the descriptions of the era and the people are superb, but it’s the underlying message of Absolute Beginners that has made it a must-read for the last (almost) 60 years.